course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/README.md

 ### Interpretation
 To investigate the effect of on Airbnb prices across Amsterdam, Tokyo, London, considering review scores and room type, The outputs per city can be found below:

-#### need to Add the linear regression graphs and add more interpretation to it
+#### need to add an overview linear regression graph/table and interpretation to it